kai-pinckard/dash-image-segmenter/README.md

 ### Activate the virtual environment:

 `source env/bin/activate`

 ### Install the projects dependencies:

 `pip install -r requirements.txt`

+### Install RabbitMQ:
+`sudo apt-get install rabbitmq-server`

 ## How to Run Image Segmenter Finder Locally:
 Make sure that your working directory is the server folder inside the dash-image-segmenter folder.
 Then run:

 `python app.py`

+Run the following command in as many terminals tabs as you want to have workers.

+`celery -A tasks worker --loglevel=info`